iacopo-papalini/rubyMIX/README.md

 * perform the `git clone` command
 * execute `rake` command in the working copy root directory

+### Running interactively

 * launch `bin/mix`

 At this point you have an interactive console through which you can load assembly programs and run them.
-For example typing `load examples/examples/2-500primes.mix` (files path are autocompleted) you will load a copy of the program that calculates the 500 first prime numbers, as described in *TAOCP* from page 147.
+For example typing `load examples/2-500primes.mix` (files path are autocompleted) you will load a copy of the program that calculates the 500 first prime numbers, as described in *TAOCP* from page 147.

 By issuing the `debug on` command you will see a lot of debugging information, `debug off` turns the debugging output off.